 Concrete cracks are common in areas all across the United States.
 In some regions, cracked concrete is common because of soil erosion.
 Other areas suffer from a dry and hot climate which causes soils under the concrete to dry and shrink.
 Whatever the case may be, cracked concrete is not something that most homeowners want to leave untouched.

-Whether you’re looking to fix a concrete crack yourself, or simply looking for options in repairing it, we’ve got the guide you need with 3 ways to fix a concrete crack.
+Whether you’re looking to fix a concrete crack yourself, or simply looking for options in repairing it, we’ve got the guide you need with three ways to tackle concrete crack repair yourself.

 If the concrete around your home has cracked but not settled, an easy fix is using a concrete patch material to seal the crack from becoming any bigger.
 Concrete patch material can be found at any home improvement warehouse or gardening center.
 Before sealing the crack, it’s imperative that you clear the area of any loose gravel or cement objects that have become displaced from the surface.
 Concrete patch material is used in a caulk-like fashion to inject the rubbery substance into the floor.
 Once filled, the crack will be sealed.

 Depending on the severity of your concrete crack, the best method may be to rip out the old slab and repour concrete to form a new slab.
 This process is not recommended for DIY, as it requires a variety of specific equipment, as well as concrete expertise that will ensure the new slab does not crack or settle easily.
 Rip and repour will ensure the crack is gone and your concrete looks good as new.